ghbrown/ghbrown.github.io/content/topics/open_source.md

 ### Chapel

 - The [Chapel programming language](https://chapel-lang.org/) is designed for parallel computing at scale.
-  I [package](https://aur.archlinux.org/packages/chapel) the compiler for Arch Linux, and have contributed multiple routines to built in modules.
+  I [package](https://aur.archlinux.org/packages/chapel) the compiler for Arch Linux, and have contributed multiple routines to built in modules like `LinearAlgebra.chpl`.

 ### fortran-lang